ofZach/inkSpace/README.md

 ## credits

 This project owes a great deal to Amit Pitaru's Rhonda, which I helped make native apps for, and to Matt Deslaurier's article ["drawing lines is hard"](http://mattdesl.svbtle.com/drawing-lines-is-hard).
 I'd also like to thank Anthony Tripaldi for some android info and Arturo Castro (as well as the broader openframeworks community).
-The app is written in OF 0.8.4.
+The app is written in openFrameworks 0.8.4.

 # technical details